iaincollins/ardent-auth/README.md

 # Ardent Authentication Service

-This is the authentication service for Ardent.
+This is the authentication service for Ardent Insight.

-Ardent provides trade and exploration data for the game [Elite Dangerous](https://www.elitedangerous.com/).
+Ardent Insight provides trade and exploration data for the game [Elite Dangerous](https://www.elitedangerous.com/).

 This service handles all requests that relate to or require some form of authentication or authorisation.